d6agarwal/sp25-cse110-lab4/expose/javascript/part2.md

     F) true    (since Boolean(2) also evaluates to true, it basically becomes a check for true === true which is true)

 15. Strict equality operator (===) checks the equality without type conversion whereas == does type conversion and then checks for equality.

+16. Answered in part2-question16.js

+17. [2, 4, 6]
+    We get this as the result because the doSomething function is passed as callback in the modifyArray function where we are multiplying every element of the original array by 2 (by looping through all the elements of the array) before adding the updated elements to the new array.
+This new updated array is then returned.